Human Rights > Commitment to Respect Human Rights

 Our salient human rights risks and responses

-Assessment of Management Priorities for Identified Salient Human Rights Risks
+Assessment of Management Priorities for Salient Human Rights Risks

-As a global company operating more than 70 countries, Samsung Electronics recognizes that priorities in managing human rights risks may vary depending on the economic, political, and cultural characteristics of each region.
-Accordingly, we decided to conduct Human Rights Risk Assessments (HRRA) by region.
-In 2024, we performed HRRA across five regions: Europe, the Middle East and Africa, North America, Latin America, and Asia.
+As a global company operating in more than 70 countries, Samsung Electronics recognizes that the order of priority among human rights risks may vary depending on the economic, political, and cultural characteristics of each region.
+Accordingly, we have conducted Human Rights Risk Assessments (HRRA) by region, including Europe, the Middle East, North America, Latin America, and Asia.

 HRRA was conducted for each region in the following steps: